 This award has a $10,000 cash value in the form of a scholarship

-- The Gold Medal Student Award will be presented during the Awards Gala held each year in conjunction with Engineers Canada’s Annual General meeting in late May or early June.
+- The Gold Medal Student Award will be presented during the Awards Gala held each year in conjunction with Engineers Canada’s Spring Meetings and Annual Meeting of Members in late May 2019.

 - Award recipients agree to standard publicity notification arranged by Engineers Canada.